-The title piece of this wonderfully eclectic collection is a profile of the fashion designer Eileen Fisher, whose mother often said to her, ‘Nobody’s looking at you.’
-But in every piece in this volume, Malcolm looks closely and with impunity at a broad range of subjects, from Donald Trump’s TV nemesis Rachel Maddow, to the stiletto-heel-wearing pianist Yuju Wang, to ‘the big-league game’ of Supreme Court confirmation hearings.
-In ‘Socks’, the Pevears are seen as the ‘sort of asteroid [that] has hit the safe world of Russian Literature in English translation’, and in ‘Dreams and Anna Karenina’, the focus is Tolstoy, ‘one of literature’s greatest masters of manipulative techniques’.
+The title of this wonderfully eclectic collection comes from its profile of the fashion designer Eileen Fisher, from one of her mother’s favourite reproofs.
+But in every piece in this volume, Malcolm looks closely and with impunity at a broad range of subjects, from the brilliant TV commentator Rachel Maddow to the stiletto-heel-wearing pianist Yuja Wang, from the ‘big-league game’ of Supreme Court confirmation hearings to the battleground of Tolstoy translation.

 ‘Malcolm’s work inspires the best kind of disquiet in a reader—the obligation to think.’

 ‘Nobody’s Looking At You is brimful of all the eloquence, erudition and insight a thoughtful reader could want.’

 ‘If Malcolm’s stories were items of clothing, then you would scarcely be able to see the stitching.
 So seamless and well-structured are they that the research and hours and effort that must have occurred behind the scenes are virtually undetectable.
 Nobody’s Looking at You is an enlightening, rewarding read from one of the greats.’